Finance of America mortgage rates

 Along with getting a quote from Finance of America, you should also request quotes from at least three other lenders.
-This will help you find the lowest interest rate and fees.
+This will help you find the lowest interest rate and fees for your situation.

 Finance of America mortgage review for 2022

-The lender is licensed in 50 states and DC, so you can apply for a loan regardless of your location.
+Finance of America is licensed in 50 states and Washington D.C., so you can apply for a loan regardless of your location.

-That means you’ll have to fill out an application to figure out what your rate is likely to be.
+Although the company offers helpful digital mortgage tools (mortgage calculator, refinance calculator, and affordability calculator), current rate information is not available online.
+That means you’ll have to fill out an application to figure out what your mortgage interest rate is likely to be.

 Working with Finance of America

-Getting pre-approved for a mortgage is the first step when buying a home.
-This way, you know how much home you can afford before meeting with a Realtor.
-Plus, a pre-approval indicates you’re a serious buyer when making an offer.
+Getting preapproved for a mortgage is the first step when buying a house.
+This way, you know how much home you can afford before meeting with a Realtor or real estate agent.
+Plus, a preapproval indicates you’re a serious buyer when making an offer.

-For a pre-approval, you’ll need to provide your personal information and supporting documentation, like:
+For a preapproval, you’ll need to provide personal information and supporting documentation, including:

 - Purchase price and down payment for the home you want